simonhasan/asap-microbit-rover-lessons/_sources/teacher-notes/teacher-notes-02.md

 ## Follow-Up Lessons or Extensions

-### Designing the Brakes to Accommodate the Third Mounting Hole
+### Designing the Brackets to Accommodate the Third Mounting Hole